antaresproject/docs/docs/antares_concepts/components_&_modules.md

         "antaresproject/core": "0.9.2.1-dev", --> personalized branch for specific product having modifications which are not available in the official version
 ```

-**components** - a repository group containing the components which can be a part of target product pack.
+**components** - a repository group containing the modules which can be a part of target product pack.

   ![AT_COMP&MODS8](../img/docs/antares_concepts/components_and_modules/AT_COMP&MODS8.PNG)

-Similarly, as in the case of the core here is a possibility of configuring product's pack, pointing which components' branches must be taken into consideration during the project's creation
+Similarly, as in the case of the core here is a possibility of configuring product's pack, pointing which modules' branches must be taken into consideration during the project's creation

-**modules repositories' group** containing the modules which similarly to components can become a part of target product
+**modules repositories' group** containing the modules which similarly to modules can become a part of target product

   ![AT_COMP&MODS9](../img/docs/antares_concepts/components_and_modules/AT_COMP&MODS9.PNG)

 **antares-frontend** - a repository containing realization's frontend project.
 It consist of javascript and css files which are used by the application.
 Master version contains the most actual default version.
 Other versions can become dedicated solutions created for separate projects.
 During installation process, the files from this repository are copied to public catalogue.

-In order to create a new component which will be compatible with master component's packs and core and frontend, you should:
+In order to create a new module which will be compatible with master module's packs and core and frontend, you should:

 1. Create a new project repository in the github
-2. Add component's file to the repository
+2. Add module's file to the repository
 3. Add a configuration in the composer.json file.
 composer.json file's example: